gladden4work/Med-scan/plan.md

 - **Soft Delete**: Implementing soft delete functionality for both scan history and medications

 #### Technical Implementation:
-1. **Database Schema**: Creating a user_medications table with RLS policies
+1. **Database Schema**: Created a follow_up_questions table with RLS policies
-2. **Data Persistence**: Implementing CRUD operations for user medications
-3. **UI Enhancement**: Converting list view to grid view with medication cards
-4. **Toggle Functionality**: Adding logic to check if a medication exists and toggle its saved state
-5. **Visual Feedback**: Updating button text and style based on medication saved status
-6. **Shared Results Component**: Extending the ResultsPage component to display medication details
-7. **Soft Delete**: Adding is_deleted column to tables and updating queries to filter by it
+2. **Backend API**: Added a new `/ask-follow-up` endpoint to handle follow-up questions
+3. **UI Component**: Implemented a question input with send button and answer display
+4. **Data Persistence**: Added functionality to save questions and answers to the database
+5. **Loading States**: Added visual feedback during question processing
+6. **Error Handling**: Implemented graceful error handling for failed requests

 ### File Changes:
-- **Modified**: `src/App.jsx` - Updated authentication flow, navigation system and scan history viewing functionality
-- **New**: `database/user_medications_table.sql` - SQL schema for the user_medications table
+- **New**: `database/follow_up_questions_table.sql` - SQL schema for the follow-up questions table
+- **Modified**: `backend/server.js` - Added endpoint for handling follow-up questions
-- **Modified**: `database/scan_history_table.sql` - Added is_deleted column for soft delete
+- **Modified**: `src/App.jsx` - Added UI components and logic for follow-up questions
-- **New**: `database/soft_delete_migration.sql` - SQL migration for adding soft delete functionality
+- **Modified**: `plan.md` - Updated project plan with new feature details

 ### Technical Implementation:
-- **Authentication Flow**: Replaced automatic redirect with `checkAuthAndNavigate` function that conditionally prompts for login
-- **Navigation Tracking**: Added `previousPage` state to remember navigation history
-- **Protected Routes**: Conditional checks for user authentication before accessing profile-related pages
-- **Scan Details Viewing**: New `viewScanDetails` function loads and displays past scan details
+- **Question Input**: Added a form with text input and send button for follow-up questions
+- **Answer Display**: Created a dedicated section to display AI-generated answers
+- **API Integration**: Implemented fetch calls to the backend for question processing
-- **UI Improvements**: Added cursor-pointer to scan items and improved clickable areas
+- **Database Storage**: Added functions to save questions and answers to Supabase
-- **Reusable Components**: Extended ResultsPage to handle both scan history and medication details
-- **Soft Delete**: Modified delete operations to update is_deleted flag instead of removing records
+- **User Experience**: Added loading indicators and disabled states during processing
+- **Contextual Prompting**: Enhanced AI prompts with medication context for better answers

 ## Lessons Learned
 - **Node.js Module Types**: When a Node.js backend server fails with module-related errors (`require is not defined` or `Cannot use import`), it's crucial to ensure consistency.
 The `backend/package.json` must include `"type": "module"` if the server code (`server.js`) uses ES Module `import` syntax.
 If it uses CommonJS `require()` syntax, `"type": "module"` must be removed.
 A mismatch between these two causes runtime errors.